 K-8th grade campers will go outside for a 30 minute supervised recess to release energy, or to perform certain science experiments but will remain indoors the majority of the day.

-For Kindergarten camps there is one teacher for every 15 campers along with three Teen Interns assisting in the classroom.
-For all other camps, there will be one teacher for every 20 campers with two Teen Interns assisting in the classroom.
+For all camps, there will be one teacher for every 12 campers with up to two Teen Interns assisting in the classroom.

 The teacher and teen intern to camper ratio during the field trip is one to five.

 All camp classes have a maximum of 12 students.

 MOSH offers early morning and late afternoon child care to accommodate working parents.
 During extended day sessions, campers have free play during which they can play games, draw and color or watch a movie.